 Securities Offered.
-The Fund engages in a continuous offering of shares of beneficial interest of the Fund, including Class M shares.
+The Fund engages in a continuous offering of shares of beneficial interest of the Fund, including Class I shares.
 The Fund is authorized as a Delaware statutory trust to issue an unlimited number of shares.
-During this continuous offering, the Fund is offering to sell, through ALPS Distributors, Inc. (the "Distributor"), under the terms of this prospectus an unlimited number of shares of beneficial interest, at net asset value plus any applicable sales load.
-Class M shares are not subject to a sales load.
+During this continuous offering, the Fund is offering to sell through ALPS Distributors, Inc. (the "Distributor"), under the terms of this prospectus, an unlimited number of shares of beneficial interest at net asset value plus any applicable sales load.
+Class I shares are not subject to a sales load.
 In addition, certain institutions (including banks, trust companies, brokers and investment advisers) may be authorized to accept, on behalf of the Fund, purchase and exchange orders and repurchase requests placed by or on behalf of their customers, and if approved by the Fund, may designate other financial intermediaries to accept such orders.
-As of March 31, 2023, the Fund's net asset value per Class M share was \$26.43.
-As of March 31, 2023, there were 49,882,628.986 Class M shares outstanding.
-The minimum initial investment for Class M shares is \$25,000.
+As of March 31, 2023, the Fund's net asset value per Class I share was \$27.80.
+As of March 31, 2023, there were 108,535,296.892 Class I shares outstanding.
+The minimum initial investment for Class I shares is \$1,000,000, while subsequent investments may be made with \$100.
 The Fund reserves the right to waive the investment minimum.
-The Fund offers its Class M shares through certain financial firms.
-The Fund offers Class A shares and Class C shares by a different prospectus and offers Class I and Class L shares by separate prospectuses.
-If you buy Class M Shares through certain financial firms, the firm may directly charge you transaction or other fees in such amount as they may determine.
-Please consult your financial firm for additional information.
+The Fund offers Class A shares and Class C shares by a different prospectus and offers Class M and Class L shares by separate prospectuses.
 The Distributor is not required to sell any specific number or dollar amount of the Fund's shares, but will use its best efforts to solicit orders for the sale of the shares.
 Monies received will be invested promptly and no arrangements have been made to place such monies in an escrow, trust or similar account.
 See "Plan of Distribution."

-Class M shares:
+Class I shares: